Superradiant scattering of electromagnetic fields from ringing black holes: Conclusions and future directions

+Studying such scattering phenomena from the time-dependent analog systems, which have characteristic similarities with the astrophysical systems\cite{Berti:2004ju, Basak:2002aw, Torres:2019sbr}, could be an interesting topic to study.
+There already exist some studies \cite{Torres:2016iee, Cromb:2020ldn, Jacquet:2021scv, Cardoso:2022yin, Giacomelli:2020evu} on the superradiant enhancement of fluid fluctuations in the analog background.
+However, in the oscillating analog system (one may look at \cite{Karmakar:2023yce}), such studies can be interesting and have not been explored in detail.\\

 {\bf Acknowledgments:} We would like to thank our Gravity and High Energy Physics groups at IIT Guwahati for useful discussions in several contexts.
 RK wants to thank Md Riajul Haque for the discussions regarding PBH.
+Thanks to the anonymous referee for useful comments and suggestions, which have significantly improved our paper.